Children and Complementary Health Approaches

 - As with all medications, store herbal and other dietary supplements out of the sight and reach of children.

 - Tell all your child’s health care providers about any complementary health approaches your child uses.
 Give them a full picture of what you do to manage your child’s health.
 This will help ensure coordinated and safe care.
-For tips about talking with your child’s health care provider about complementary health approaches, see NCCIH’s Time to Talk campaign.

 Selecting a Complementary Health Practitioner